 The research, testing, manufacturing, labeling, approval, commercialization, marketing, selling and distribution of drug products are subject to extensive regulation by applicable local, regional and national regulatory authorities and regulations may differ from jurisdiction to jurisdiction.
-In the United States, approvals and oversight from federal (e.g. FDA), state and other regulatory authorities are required for these activities.
+In the United States, approvals and oversight from federal (e.g., FDA), state and other regulatory authorities are required for these activities.
 Sale and marketing of our product candidates in the United States or other countries is not permitted until we obtain the required approvals from the applicable regulatory authorities.
-Our ability to obtain the government or regulatory approvals required to commercialize any of our product candidates, including eteplirsen, on an accelerated approval (e.g. under the Food and Drug Administration Safety and Innovation Act ("FDASIA") or any other basis, in any jurisdiction, including in the United States, cannot be assured, may be significantly delayed or may never be achieved for various reasons including the following:
+Our ability to obtain the government or regulatory approvals required to commercialize any of our product candidates, including eteplirsen, on an accelerated approval (e.g., under the Food and Drug Administration Safety and Innovation Act of 2012 ("FDASIA")) or any other basis, in any jurisdiction, including in the United States, cannot be assured, may be significantly delayed or may never be achieved for various reasons including the following:

-Our preclinical, clinical, Chemistry, Manufacturing and Controls ("CMC") and other data and analyses from past, current and future studies for any of our product candidates may not be sufficient to meet regulatory requirements for submissions, filings or approvals.
-The FDA could disagree with our beliefs, interpretations and conclusions regarding data prior to or as part of an NDA submission, including any of the additional information and data we are currently collecting for eteplirsen, or other product candidates, and may delay, reject or refuse to file our planned NDA submission until we meet their additional requirements, if ever.
-Even if we meet such requirements and our NDA is accepted for review or filed, the FDA could still deny approval of eteplirsen, or other product candidates, based on their review of the data or other factors.
+• Our preclinical, clinical, Chemistry, Manufacturing and Controls ("CMC") and other data and analyses from past, current and future studies for any of our product candidates may not be sufficient to meet regulatory requirements for submissions, advisory committee panels, filings or approvals.
+The FDA could disagree with our beliefs, interpretations and conclusions regarding data we submit in connection with an NDA submission, including any of the additional information and data we collect for the eteplirsen NDA, or other product candidates, and may delay, reject or refuse to file our NDA submission until we meet their additional requirements, if ever.
+In addition, an advisory committee could determine our data are insufficient to provide a positive recommendation for approval to the FDA.
+Even if we meet such requirements and an advisory committee votes to recommend approval of eteplirsen, the FDA could still deny approval of our product candidates, including eteplirsen, based on their review of the data or other factors.